cheprasov/js-qrcode/README.md

 @cheprasov/qrcode
 =========

-The library is for generating QR codes using SVG, HTML5 canvas, text, PNG and JPG files (via canvas).
+The library is for generating QR codes like SVG, HTML5 Canvas, PNG and JPG files, or text.

 #### Features:
-- The library has classes for generation SVG, Canvas, PNG / JPG or text QR code.
+- The library has classes for generation SVG, Canvas, PNG / JPG or text with QR code.
-- Easy to use and configure (error correction level, type number, padding and so on).
+- it is easy to use and configure (error correction level, type number, padding and so on).
 - Supports inverting of data.
+- The library is covered by tests.
+- Easy to extend the classes or create own class for generation QR code.

 - SVG (see [class `QRCodeSVG`](#33-class-qrcodesvg))
     - Returns generated QR code as SVG (xml) or DataURL.
     - Optimized SVG structure for xml and for DataURL.
-    - Supports adding a image (logo) to QR code (allows to use url, dataUrl, Image, Canvas for image on QR Code)
+    - Supports adding an image (logo) to QR code (allows to use url, dataUrl, Image, Canvas).
+See [example](#23-qr-code-with-image)
+    - Allows to specify relative/abcolute position/size of image on QR code.

 - Canvas (see [class `QRCodeCanvas`](#32-class-qrcodecanvas))
-    - Returns QR Code as text/html or DataURL.
+    - Draws QR code on provided canvas or returns new canvas element with QR code.
+    - Allows to get PNG / JPG files with QR code like dataUrl.
-    - Supports adding a image (logo) to QR code (allows to use url, dataUrl, Image, Canvas for image on QR Code).
+    - Supports adding a image (logo) to QR code (allows to use url, dataUrl, Image, Canvas).
-    - Has image loader for adding it to QR code.
+    - Has image loader for images for QR code via Promise.
     - It is possible to specify scale or canvas size.
+    - Allows to specify relative/abcolute position/size of image on QR code.

 - Text (see [class `QRCodeText`](34-class-qrcodetext))
     - It is possible to create QR code for consoles or text output.

-- The library is covered by tests.
-- Easy to extend the classes or create own class for generation QR code.

 #### Plans to do:

-- Add possibility to use patterns, themes and flexible customisation of QR code.
+- To add possibility to use patterns, themes and flexible customisation of QR code.
+- to add support of rgb & rgba format for canvas colors.

 ### 1. How to install